Russia taking 'operational pause' in Ukraine, analysts say

 Associated Press

-KYIV, Ukraine (AP) — Foreign analysts say Russia may be temporarily easing its offensive in eastern Ukraine as the Russian military attempts to reassemble its forces for a significant – and what it hopes could prove decisive – offensive to conquer the neighboring country.
+KYIV, Ukraine (AP) — Foreign analysts say Russia may be temporarily easing its offensive in eastern Ukraine as the Russian military attempts to reassemble its forces for a significant — and what it hopes could prove decisive — new assault on its neighbor.
+Russian President Vladimir Putin warned menacingly on Thursday that his forces “haven’t even started” to fight.

-On Wednesday, Russian forces made no claimed or assessed territorial gains in Ukraine “for the first time in 133 days of war,” according to the Institute for the Study of War.
-The think tank based in Washington suggested that Moscow may be taking an “operational pause,” but that it does not entail “the complete cessation of active hostilities.”
+Russian forces made no claimed or assessed territorial gains in Ukraine on Wednesday “for the first time in 133 days of war,” according to the Institute for the Study of War.
+The Washington-based think tank suggested Moscow may be taking an “operational pause,” but said that does not entail “the complete cessation of active hostilities.”

-“Russian forces will likely confine themselves to relatively small-scale offensive actions as they attempt to set conditions for more significant offensive operations and rebuild the combat power needed to attempt those more ambitious undertakings,” the institute said.
+“Russian forces will likely confine themselves to relatively small-scale offensive actions as they attempt to set conditions for more significant offensive operations” and rebuild the necessary combat power, the institute said.

-A Thursday statement from Russia’s Defense Ministry seemed to confirm that assessment.
-It said Russian military units involved in combat in Ukraine had been given time to rest.
+Russia’s Defense Ministry seemed to confirm that assessment, saying in a statement Thursday that Russian soldiers had been given time to rest.

-“The units that performed combat missions during the special military operation are taking measures to recover their combat capabilities.
+“The units that performed combat missions … are taking measures to recover their combat capabilities.
 The servicemen are given the opportunity to rest, receive letters and parcels from home,” read the statement, quoted by Russian state news agency Tass.

+Putin warned Kyiv it should quickly accept Moscow’s terms to end the fighting or brace for the worst.

+“Everybody should know that largely speaking, we haven’t even yet started anything in earnest,” he said in a menacing note.

-Shelling continued in Ukraine’s east, where at least nine civilians were killed and six wounded in 24 hours, Ukrainian officials said.
+Shelling continued in Ukraine’s east, where at least nine civilians were killed and six wounded in the past 24 hours, Ukrainian officials said early Thursday.

 Ukraine’s presidential office said in its morning update that cities and villages in seven of the country’s regions were shelled in the past day.
 Most of the civilian deaths occurred in Donetsk province, where fighting is ongoing.
 Seven civilians were killed there, including a child, the presidential office said.